Somdobomk/nextjs-startpage/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+To learn more about Typescript, take a look at the following resources:

+- [Typescript Documentation](https://www.typescriptlang.org/docs/) - learn about Typescript features and API.

+You can check out [the Typescript GitHub repository](https://github.com/microsoft/TypeScript/) - your feedback and contributions are welcome!

+To learn more about Tailwindcss, take a look at the following resources:

+- [Tailwindcss Documentation](https://tailwindcss.com/docs/) - learn about Tailwindcss features and API.

+You can check out [the Tailwind CSS GitHub repository](https://github.com/tailwindlabs/tailwindcss) - your feedback and contributions are welcome!

 ## Deploy on Vercel